Metaswitch/clearwater-readthedocs/docs/Geographic_redundancy.md

 2. Set up DNS (probably using SRV records) so that:
     -   Bono nodes prefer the Sprout node local to them, but will fail over to the one in the other site.
-    -   Sprout nodes only use the Homer, Homestead and Ralf nodes in their local site.
+    -   Sprout nodes only use the Homer, Dime and Vellum nodes in their local site.
-    -   The Ellis node ony uses the Homer and Homesteads in its local site.
+    -   The Ellis node ony uses the Homer and Vellum nodes in its local site.
 3. Configure Route 53 to forward requests for Bono according to latency.
     To do this, for each region, create one record set, as follows.
     -   Name: &lt;shared (non-geographically-redundant) DNS name\>